 And it is in dying that we are born to eternal life.

-My dear mother and I
+My dear late mother and I